Ti-Kat/dean-ts/README.md

 ### Configuration
 - Specify parameterization of DEAN-TS in `config/configuration.yaml`.

-### Running
+### Execution
-- Specify the details of the execution and apply DEAN-TS by customizing `src/main.py` and then execute it.
+- Specify the execution details and apply DEAN-TS by customising `src/main.py` and then running it, e.g. via `python main.py`.

 ## TimeEval / GutenTAG